 24 Average ACT Composite Score

 Admission to Fredonia is competitive.
-Mean scores for the class of 2015 are a cumulative high school average of 90%, 1080 SAT score (critical reading and math sections combined), and a 24 ACT composite score.
+Mean scores for the class of 2017 are a cumulative high school average of 90%, 1120 SAT score (edivence based reading & writing, and math sections combined), and a 24 ACT composite score.
 The above scores are averages; we encourage applications from students who have taken a strong college-preparatory program in high school and rank in the top half of their high school class.

 We do consider other applicants based on special talents such as fine and performing arts, athletics, leadership, etc., and our Educational Opportunity Program considers students who are academically and financially disadvantaged (more information below).